FENECON Home 10 assembly and operating instructions

 29-30 % SoC

-1. charge/discharge the system to a charge level of 29-30 %; then switch off.
+1. Charge/discharge the system to a charge level of 29-30 %; then switch off.

 • Set the battery fuse switch to OFF.

+• DC switch of the inverter to OFF.
 AC fuse on the grid and emergency power side to OFF.

 image132

-3. Remove the top three side panels on each side.
+1. Remove the top three side panels on each side.

-4. Remove the latch up to the first battery module on both sides.
+2. Remove the latch up to the first battery module on both sides.

 image133 134

+1. Remove the FEMS box and BMS box and place them on their sides.
 To do this, unscrew the wall bracket of the BMS box from the wall.

 image081

-6. Attach the new battery module.
+1. Attach new battery module.

 image133 134